NethServer/nethsecurity/docs/quickstart.md

 ### Physical machines

-NextSecurity can be run from a USB stick or installed directly to any bootable device like hard disks or SD cards.
+NethSecurity can be run from a USB stick or installed directly to any bootable device like hard disks or SD cards.

 1. attach the target disk/stick/card to a desktop Linux machine
 2. find the disk/stick/card device name, in this example the device is named `/dev/sdd`
 3. as `root` user, write the downloaded image to the device:
    ```
-   zcat nextsecurity-22.03.0-x86-64-generic-squashfs-combined.img.gz | dd of=/dev/sdd bs=1M iflag=fullblock status=progress oflag=direct
+   zcat nethsecurity-22.03.0-x86-64-generic-squashfs-combined.img.gz | dd of=/dev/sdd bs=1M iflag=fullblock status=progress oflag=direct
    ```
 4. unplug the disk/stick/card from the desktop and plug it into the server
 5. boot the server, select the correct device (USB, SD card or hard disk) from boot menu